 Palliser Regional Schools

-Palliser serves the County of Lethbridge, including 40 schools, 3 outreach programs, and six alternative Christian programs (located in Calgary), with 4,000 students and about 400 employees.
+Palliser serves the Lethbridge County, including 40 schools, 3 outreach programs, and six alternative Christian programs (located in Calgary), with 4,000 students and about 400 employees.
 It is a rural school system serving students from the Bow River and the Sik'sika Nation on the north edge to Chin Coulee and the Kainai Nation on the south.
 The farming communities of Arrowwood, Barons, Carmangay, Champion, Coaldale, Coalhurst, Iron Springs, Milo, Nobleford, Picture Butte, Shaughnessy, Sunnyside, and Vulcan all have schools served by the Palliser Region.
 Fourteen Hutterian schools are also part of the region.

 Holy Spirit Roman Catholic Separate Regional Division #4